Updated August 23, 2018

 |Disaster preparedness and flood prevention|

-Does this measure meet the needs outlined in the Governor’s water action plan?
+Does Proposition 3 meet the needs outlined in the Governor’s water action plan?

 Yes.
-Governor Brown adopted a water action plan in 2013.
+Governor Brown adopted a Water Action Plan in 2013.
 It is comprehensive, including all elements of water management, including water for people, agriculture and the environment.
 This measure funds all elements of the water action plan.
-An analysis of how this measure conforms to the Water Action Plan is on this website.
-See the Water Action Plan at
+See an analysis of how this measure conforms to the Water Action Plan.

 Are all parts of the state included fairly?